swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ## Example 2: Formatting Source Code

-This example uses `swift-format` to reformat the code in a package, which requires the plugin to have `.packageWritability` permission.
+This example uses `swift-format` to reformat the code in a package, which requires the plugin to have `.writeToPackageDirectory` permission.

 Note that this package depends on the executable provided by the *swift-format* package.